boopul22/image-to-url/Seo.md

 .
 Avoid keyword stuffing – use the focus terms judiciously as Google considers stuffing to violate spam policies developers.google.com
 .
 Include long-tail phrases and synonyms in content.
-For example, blog or help pages could target questions like “How to get a shareable link for my image?”
+For example, help pages could target questions like “How to get a shareable link for my image?”
 Answer the “Common Questions” on the site with full responses (not just question headlines) so pages are informative.
 This both improves UX and provides material for FAQ schema (see below).
 Title Tags & Meta Descriptions
 Ensure every page has a unique, keyword-focused title tag and meta description.
 Put the main keyword (“image to URL” or its translation) near the front of the title for maximum relevance